Updates, commentary, training and advice on immigration and asylum law

 What is the difference between a refugee and an asylum seeker?

-We’ve got a whole blog post looking at this question so we’ll keep it short here.
+Later this week we will publish an updated blog post looking at this question so we’ll keep it short here.

 An asylum seeker is an informal term used to describe someone who is seeking asylum but has not yet formally been recognised as a refugee.

 The word “refugee” is sometimes reserved for successful asylum seekers, meaning those who have achieved formal recognition as a refugee.
 But that isn’t the whole story.
 There is nothing in the Refugee Convention stating that a refugee is a person who has been formally recognised by a state or even by UNHCR as a refugee.
-The whole idea of a ‘”recognised refugee” or of “refugee status” is completely absent from the convention, in fact.
+The whole idea of a ‘”recognised refugee” or of “refugee status” is completely absent from the Convention, in fact.
 As soon as a person meets the definition at Article 1A(2) of the Refugee Convention — that they have a well-founded fear of being persecuted and so on — that person is a refugee.

 So, a formal recognition by a state or UNHCR that a person is a refugee and a formal grand of “refugee status” merely declares something that was already true: that the person is a refugee because they already meet the definition of a refugee.
 For this reason, lawyers say that refugee status is declaratory.